Support Your Sleep With 3 Simple Dietary Habits

 Your bedroom should be a stylish place that you think of as your oasis.
 The place you go at the end of your day, sink in, and find refreshing rest.
-It should be decorated with all of your favourite things, but also clean and clutter-free.
+It should be decorated with all of your favorite things, but also clean and clutter-free.
 You might enjoy being in your bedroom so much that you even find yourself counting down the minutes until you get to crawl under your duvet and lay your weary head on the pillow, finally free from your boss’s demands or scrubbing sticky toddler graffiti from the walls or re-grouting the bathtub.

 But when you’re suffering from insomnia, that oasis can become a place of misery where you toss and turn for hours.
 You might even start to dread the walk down the hall to your room at the end of the night, knowing your cozy-looking bed with its designer pillows is just going to be a source of frustration.